Gemerz/viu-player/README.md

 ## Usage

-To include videojs-viu-tools on your website or web application, use any of the following methods.
+To include viu-player on your website or web application, use any of the following methods.

 ### `<script>` Tag